His name was Freddie Arnold. He was sent by heaven to save a young Boomer from a life dominated by girls. He was my first, best friend.

 However, I was getting pretty good at hopscotch and not too shabby at jacks when my life-changing event occurred.
 Just before Halloween, we saw the movers coming to a house two doors away.
 I noticed one of the movers carefully watching the sky as he brought in tables chairs, TVs, and the refrigerator, though they say that lightning never strikes twice in the same place.
 Then I saw him.
 It was Freddie Arnold.
 He was a boy, like me, just one year older, and he had a football.

 It took us all of 15 minutes to strike up a deep and lasting friendship.
 He liked the Yankees.
 I was a Dodger fan.
 He rooted for the Detroit Lions, while I was a Cleveland Brown.
 But we became fast friends.
 We were together from the time we came home from school till our moms drug us into our collective homes for dinner.
 We had sleepovers every week.
 We shot BB guns and carved spears with our Barlow knives.
 We each had a Whammo slingshot and honed our skills on stray house cats.

 That summer, we both joined a local pool, which offered $10 seasonal membership, and every day that summer we rode our bikes to and from the pool.
 I remember that Freddie like Zero Bars as a poolside snack while I preferred Butterfingers.

 For three glorious years we were inseparable.
-Siamese twins were no closer than Freddie and me.
+Siamese twins were no closer.
 We shared our hopes and dreams.
 We laughed together and cried together.
 We played sports non-stop.
 When he failed to make the cut at a Little League tryout, and I made it, it was bittersweet.
 I wished that he had made the team, not me.
 Friendships like that are hard to come by.